atom/atom/README.md

-The other major difference is that Atom packages are installed to `~/.atom/packages` instead of a local `node_modules` folder and Atom packages are published to and installed from to GitHub repositories instead of [npmjs.org](https://www.npmjs.org)
+The other major difference is that Atom packages are installed to `~/.atom/packages` instead of a local `node_modules` folder and Atom packages are published to and installed from GitHub repositories instead of [npmjs.org](https://www.npmjs.org)

 Therefore you can think of `apm` as a simple `npm` wrapper that builds on top